 This is truly a business whereby someone can go from zero, to netting $100,000 a year or more in just a couple of years.

-Starting a lawn care business can be a very lucrative move for any ambitious person.
+Starting a lawn mowing business can be a very lucrative move for any ambitious person.
 In good times or bad times the grass still grows and someone needs to cut it.

 Property owners, especially commercial ones like, office building owners, retail centers, and apartment buildings, must all keep their appearances up to attract tenants.